 But this recreated wetland isn’t just for the birds.
 Numerous other animals also call the nature center home.
 In addition, it’s an important nursery area for a variety of aquatic species, including shrimp, crab and fish.

-This former residential subdivision now features picnic shelters, three fishing piers, two pavilions and two overlooks.
-There’s also the Crystal Bay Butterfly Garden, the Children’s Nature Discovery Area and the Myra C. Brown Bird Sanctuary.
+This former residential subdivision (Brownwood) now features picnic shelters, four fishing piers, two pavilions and two overlooks.
+There’s also the Crystal Bay Butterfly Garden, the Children’s Nature Discovery Area, the Myra C. Brown Bird Sanctuary and approximately seven miles of hiking trails.

-The Baytown Nature Center, an official site on the Great Texas Coastal Birding Trail, is operated by the City of Baytown.
-It is open to the public.
+Baytown Nature Center, operated by the City of Baytown, is open to the public.